edgeflame147/UberGlobal/README.md

 **Goal**
 To address these problems, Transport Router aims to create an accessible interface that promotes environmental preservation and streamlines the user’s driving experience.

-Project Process
+**Project Process**

-**Initial Planning Process**
+Initial Planning Process
-brainstormed all our ideas and goals for the project Programming next, we spit up to create individual pieces of code and algorithms for individual parts of the project Putting it together we put all our pieces together into our website
+  - brainstormed all our ideas and goals for the project Programming
+  - next, we spit up to create individual pieces of code and algorithms for individual parts of the project Putting it together
+  - we put all our pieces together into our website

 **Project Features**
-feedback feature for certain drivers
+  - Feedback feature for certain drivers
-Map of the area
+  - Map of the area
-Ability to request rides
+  - Ability to request rides

 **Challenges**
-coming up with all of our ideas
+  - Coming up with all of our ideas
-Putting all of our ideas together into one cohesive product Time management and finishing everything at a reasonable pace
+  - Putting all of our ideas together into one cohesive product
+  - Time management and finishing everything at a reasonable pace

 **Credits**
 Bill Wang (Main Coder) - worked on code for map coordinates and slideshow